hangangtrue/HB_singlecell/README.md

 # HB_singlecell

-Below is a list of files in this package/
+Below is a list of files in this package.

 Data files:
 	1. Lung map (CountMatrix.Rdata): Single Nucleus Multiomic Profiling Reveals Age-Dynamic Regulation of Host Genes Associated with SARS-CoV-2 Infection (GSE161382, Wang et al. );